Information about social care when you come out of hospital

 PALS (Patient Advice and Liaison Services) are set up in each hospital to provide information and support to you, your family or family carer.

-If you have any compliments, comments or complaints to make about Adult and Community Services please ask your named assessor for a copy of the Suffolk County Council leaflet 'Having Your Say!' or download a copy.
+If you have any compliments, comments or complaints to make about Adult and Community Services please download or use this form.

 If you have any compliments, comments or complaints to make about the health services or treatment you received in hospital, then contact PALS.